Blida

-Blida (البليدة) is a city in Algeria.
+Blida (البليدة, ⵍⴻⴱⵍⵉⴷⴰ) is a city in Algeria.
 It is the capital of Blida Province, and it is located about 45 km south-west of Algiers, the national capital.
 The name Blida, i.e. bulaydah, is a diminutive of the Arabic word belda, city.

 Geography

 It gets its name from the classical Arabic word for "small city:" boulayda.
 Blida is known as the city of roses because of the large number of roses in its gardens.

 Blida lies surrounded with orchards and gardens, 190 m above the sea, at the base of the Tell Atlas, on the southern edge of the fertile Mitidja Plain, and the right bank of the Oued el kebir outflow from the Chiffa gorge.
 The abundant water of this stream provides power for large corn mills and several factories, and also supplies the town with its numerous fountains and irrigated gardens.
 Within Blida is Chréa National Park, one of the largest national parks in the country and part of the Atlas Mountains.
 Blida is surrounded by a wall of considerable extent, pierced by six gates, and is further defended by Port Mimieh, crowning a steep hill on the left bank of the river.

 The nearby Chiffa gorge is a habitat of the endangered Barbary macaque, Macaca sylvanus; the habitat is one of only a few locations where populations of the primate are found.